Enhancing democracy and fighting poverty: European Commission commits to further support civil society in partner countries

 Commissioner for Development Andris Piebalgs commented: "The Arab Spring, as well as other recent events over the world, has confirmed that civil society organisations can be powerful actors of change.
 The EU has drawn lessons from this, and we commit to help develop a dynamic, pluralistic and competent civil society in our partner countries.
 The renewed EU response aims to empower local CSOs in their actions for democratic governance and equitable development".

-Štefan Füle, EU Commissioner for Enlargement and European Neighbourhood Policy, added: "Civil society organisations have a crucial role to play in the transformation process and in holding governments to account.
-Working with civil CSOs and supporting them is at the centre of our new neighbourhood policy.
+Štefan Füle, European Commissioner for Enlargement and European Neighbourhood Policy, added: "Civil society organisations have a crucial role to play in the transformation process and in holding governments to account.
+Working with civil society organizations and supporting them is at the centre of our new neighbourhood policy.
 We have had a civil society facility in the enlargement countries for many years and have established a neighbourhood civil society facility last year.
-As a testimony of our commitment, the EC intends to allocate more than €65 million to the neighbourhood civil society in 2011-2013.
+As a testimony of our commitment, the Commission intends to allocate more than €65 million to the neighbourhood civil society in 2011-2013.
 Also, we are keen to consult CSOs more systematically on our policy initiatives and cooperation programmes".